 In any professional setting, organization is key, but nowhere is this more true than when people’s medical data is on file.
 If you want to make a real difference, consider the Health System’s Management program.

-As a student, you will also enhance your knowledge of health informatics with your COACH membership.
+As a student, you will also enhance your knowledge of health informatics with your Digital Health Canada membership.

 Acceptable combination of related work experience and post-secondary education as judged by the College to be equivalent to the above

 Applicants whose first language is not English will be required to demonstrate proficiency in English by one of the following methods:

 - A Grade 12 College Stream or University Stream English credit from an Ontario Secondary School, or equivalent, depending on the program's Admission Requirements